Edgar A. Bras: Formative years

 Born on October 6, 1841, in Jefferson Township, in Louisa County, Iowa, Edgar A. Bras was a son of Massachusetts native and farmer John Bras and Claretta/Mary (Means) Bras. a native of New York.
 In 1850, he resided in Jefferson Township with his parents and siblings: Letitia (aged 13), Mary (aged 11), Alexander (aged 7), Garry (aged 5), and Amanda (aged 2).

 By 1860, he was still residing with his parents in Jefferson Township.
 Also still at home were siblings: Mary, Alexander, Garry, and Amanda, as well as sister Lucy (aged 9), and twin brothers Charlie and Henry (aged 7).

 Civil War

 At the age of 20, Edgar A. Bras enrolled for Civil War military service in Louisa County, Iowa on September 11, 1861.
 He then officially mustered in for duty with Company K of the 8th Iowa Volunteer Infantry.
 Military records at the time described him as being 5’8” tall, with dark hair and blues eyes.
 He was then promoted to the rank of Fifth Corporal on December 7, 1861.

-Thure de Thulstrup's illustration of the April 6, 1862 Battle of Shiloh, Tennessee.